josemotta/IoT.Starter.Pi.Thing/README.md

 	d9e682be8359        josemottalopes/nginx-proxy:latest   "nginx -g 'daemon ..."
 7 minutes ago        Up 7 minutes        80/tcp, 0.0.0.0:443->443/tcp     angry_mcclintock
 	root@lumi:~#

-The `docker ps` command shows the three containers running.
+The `docker ps` command at the bottom shows three containers running.
 After the first run, you should be patient to access the `Thing` device, since a lot of stuff is loaded and initialized by .NET Core and ASP.NET platforms.
 Please see below access to both  `home-ui` and `home-web`.

 ![](https://i.imgur.com/sHgcPCk.png)